Experts doubt turbulence caused crash of cargo jet in Texas

-DALLAS (AP) — Aviation experts say they doubt turbulence could have brought down a cargo jet that crashed into a Texas bay in February, speculating that human error or a massive malfunction are more likely culprits.
+DALLAS (AP) — Aviation experts expressed doubt Wednesday that turbulence could have caused the deadly February crash of a cargo plane in Texas, suspecting human error or a massive malfunction as more likely culprits.

-The National Transportation Safety Board is investigating why Atlas Air Flight 3591 suddenly dropped as it approached a Houston airport.
+The National Transportation Safety Board is investigating why Atlas Air Flight 3591 suddenly dropped during its approach to a Houston airport and has not issued a cause of the crash.

-Flight safety specialists see the details already released as too little to solve the mysteries of the flight’s final moments, but enough to rule out choppy air as a likely cause.
+The Boeing 767 struck Trinity Bay while traveling at hundreds of miles an hour — an impact that killed the three men aboard and sprayed debris through the swampy area 40 miles (64 kilometers) east of George Bush Intercontinental Airport.

-“Airplanes operate in situations like that all the time,” says John Cox, an accident investigator and retired pilot.
+The bay’s deep mud slowed investigators, and aviation safety specialists see the details already released as too little to solve the mysteries of the flight’s final moments.
+But they think it’s enough to rule out choppy air as a likely cause of the crash.

 Most Read Nation & World Stories